-.NET 5 is here, and we're excited.
-But we're also practical: .NET 5 isn't right for every application.
+.NET 8 will soon be here in November, and we’re excited!
+But we’re also practical: .NET5+ (.NET 5 to .NET 8) isn’t right for every application.

 Just because your Web Forms application is legacy doesn’t mean you can’t maintain it with modern methods.
 You can maintain your legacy web application using Continuous Integration and Continuous Delivery (CI/CD).